rafazold/react-weather-app/README.md

 `https://my-json-server.typicode.com/evyros/react-weather-app/forecast`

 ### Further instructions:
 1. Make a component named `Forecast1Day` that will contain the forecast for 1 day.
+This component should receive all info with props.
 2. Use the API to get the JSON and loop it to display the forecast.
 3. For your convenience, there is an `icons` directory with the images of all days.
 4. Please note, that the API doesn't give you the day of the week in a text format.
 Instead, it provides the number of the day of the week (0-6).
 Sunday is 0, Saturday is 6.
 You will have to format it by yourself.